 Infusion time usually takes about an hour, but patient may require rest for 3 to 5 hours following the infusion before they can be discharged.

-IV Ketamine does not have any long-lasting associated side effects.
+IV Ketamine infusion is safe and does not have any long-lasting associated side effects.
 Although some people may experience sensitivity to light and/or sound, disorientation and disassociation while the treatment is administered, these feelings subside quickly when the treatment is finished.
 Other possible side effects include dizziness, confusion, nausea, loss of appetite and fatigue.